-AethodsRevision 13Issue Date:01/14/2022Page 27 of 51Issuing Authority:All printed copies are uncontrolled
+AethodsRevision 14Issue Date:01/04/2023Page 29 of 53Issuing Authority:All printed copies are uncontrolled

 4.2.4 Samples are to be run in duplicate (two separate weighing's and extractions).
 The results are averaged before being used for calculating the final result.
-The duplicate results must have a Relative Percent Difference (RPD) (labeled "differential" in the BEAST LIMS) of less than (+/-) 10%, if they are not then either first rerun the extracts or proceed to extracting a new pair of samples and analyze.
+The duplicate results must have a Relative Percent Difference (RPD) (labeled "differential" in the BEAST LIMS) of less than (+/-) 10% and the average must be less than 104%, if they are not then either first rerun the extracts or proceed to extracting a new pair of samples and analyze.

-$RPD = (\underline{R1-R2}) 100$
+RPD = (R1-R2)100